Bastille (band): VS. and Wild World (2014–2017)

 In 2015, Bastille recruited a new touring member, Charlie Barnes.
-On 22 September 2015, Bastille released an independent single called "Hangin'".
+On 22 September 2015, Bastille released a non-album single called "Hangin'".
 It was announced via Facebook that their second album would be released in 2016.
 Also, during that summer, the band debuted two new songs live: "Grip" and "Snakes".
-In April 2016, the band debuted a new song entitled "The Currents".
-That same year, Bastille performed at that year's Snowbombing festival in Mayrhofen, Austria.
-Former Devo drummer David Kendrick filled in for main drummer Chris Wood.
+In April 2016, the band debuted a new song entitled "The Currents" during their performance at that year's Snowbombing festival in Mayrhofen, Austria.

 On 2 June 2016, the band uploaded a trailer including an excerpt from the then-unreleased song Two Evils announcing the name of the album to be Wild World.
 On 9 June, it was announced that the band's new single, "Good Grief", would be released on 16 June 2016.
-On 16 June 2016, Annie Mac debuted "Good Grief" on her BBC Radio 1 show as the "hottest record in the world."
+On 16 June 2016, Annie Mac debuted "Good Grief" on her BBC Radio 1 show as the "hottest record in the world".
 The track was immediately released to radio, streaming services, and for purchase following the debut.
 In an interview with Mac following the song's premiere, Dan Smith revealed that their second album would "go through a variety of sounds, but it is very much us [Bastille]."
 On 24 June 2016, Bastille performed the songs "Good Grief" and "Two Evils" live for the first time at Glastonbury Festival as part of their set on the Other Stage.
 On 30 June 2016, Bastille announced the release of the second LP Wild World and embarked on their Wild Wild World Tour in July.
 Released on 9 September, the album reached the top of the mid-week sales chart, while the band set up pop-up shops in London, New York and Los Angeles to promote the release.
 On 16 September, it was confirmed that Wild World had reached #1 on both the U.K. and Scottish album charts.
 The album won "Best Album" at the 2017 NME Awards.
-On World Record Store Day 2017, the band released an original song titled "Comfort of Strangers."
+On World Record Store Day 2017, the band released an original song titled "Comfort of Strangers".

 The band was part of the 'Artists for Grenfell' charity single.
 Including other artists such as Stormzy and Rita Ora, the cover of the Simon & Garfunkel song "Bridge Over Troubled Water" was released on 21 June 2017 to raise money for the victims of the Grenfell Tower fire.
-It became the band's second UK #1.